Scopes in Koin Annotations

 )

-The above code is equivalent to generated:
+The above code is equivalent is generated:

 factory { Myfactory(getScope("my_scope_id").get()) }

-This example show that MyFactory
+This example shows that MyFactory

 component will resolve MyScopedComponent

 component from a scope instance with id "my_scope_id".
-This scope created with id "my_scope_id" needs to be created with the right scope definition.
+This scope, created with id "my_scope_id" needs to be created with the right scope definition.

 The MyScopedComponent